mark-watson/Java-AI-Book/manuscript/ner_dbpedia.md

 The class **com.markwatson.ner_dbpedia.TextToDbpediaUris** processes an input string and uses public fields to output found entity names and matching DBPedia URIs.
 We will use this code later in the chapter *Automatically Generating Data for Knowledge Graphs*.

 The code in the class **TextToDbpediaUris** is simple and repeats two common patterns for each entity type.
-We will only look at some of the code here.
+We will look at some of the code here.

 {lang="java",linenos=off}
 ~~~~~~~~